NAME

 For example, 3M2I3MD describes an alignment that starts with three

-matches or mismatches, followed by two query insertions, three matches
+matches or mismatches, followed by two insertions (residues present only

 Operations